mattrigg9/portfolio/src/content/projects/alexa-blueprints/index.md

 fullImage: alexa-blueprints-screen.png
 website: https://blueprints.amazon.com
 ---

-I was the Lead Front End Engineer for Alexa Blueprints from inception to launch.
-Alexa Blueprints is a service that enables any user to make their Alexa experience personal through an intuitive interface
+Acted as the lead Front End Engineer for Alexa Blueprints from inception to launch, which was met with major success.
+Alexa Blueprints is a service that enables any user to make their Alexa experience personal through an intuitive interface.